-This was my easy going Sunday look.
+This was my easy-going Sunday look.
 The top is from Express.
 The ankle jeans are from Chico’s last year.
 The bag is a couple of years old from Finley House Couture in Blowing Rock.
-The shoes are by Vince Camuto about five years ago.
+The shoes were by Vince Camuto about five years ago.
 The sunglasses are by Dolce & Gabbana.
-Makeup and skin care by Beautycounter.
+Makeup and skincare by Beautycounter.

 Today’s post is not the usual travel or wardrobe scoop, so grab your readers and a cup of tea.

 Neither my sister nor I have children, which means there is no one to pass along all the hard-learned lessons of my life, so I blog.
 I want to save you fifty years of research, trial, and errors (lots of them!) as well as thousands of wasted dollars by sharing some of the most important things I have learned.

 Because it is so important, I have often shared posts about what I eat and why in hopes that it will inspire others to seek a healthier way of eating.